FarmDyn/documentation/docs/template/fertilization_ordinance.md

 ;
 ```

-The N input is not allowed to exceed a target value defined by the Fertilizations Ordinace, being 170 kg N/ha/a in most cases.
+The N input is not allowed to exceed a target value defined by the Fertilisation Ordinance, being 170 kg N/ha/a in most cases.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /DuevOrgNLimit_.*?\.\./ /;/)
 ```GAMS